 I spent 3 months planning my novel after I realised pantsing wouldn't cut it.
-I'm really pleased I did, as this second draft is going much better.
+I'm really pleased I did, as the second draft became the basis for the published novel.

-For a blog post that you expect will take you half a day to write, perhaps spend an hour planning it.
+For a blog post that takes half a day to write, perhaps spend an hour planning it.

 Whatever works for you.